excelsior-oss/excelsior-jet-samples/pgo-bench/README.md

-# Profile-Guided Optimization microbenchmark example
+# Profile-Guided Optimization Microbenchmark

-Microbenchmark that models a polymorphic collection.
+A microbenchmark that models iteration over a polymorphic collection.
-Compiled with PGO, it shows a 8x performance boost compared to the default build.
+Enabling Profile-Guided Optimization delivers a 8x performance boost (tested with Excelsior JET 12.)

-Try it yourself:
+To try it yourself, [download an Excelsior JET Evaluation Package](https://www.excelsiorjet.com/evaluate), install it, and issue the following Maven commands:

-`mvn jet:build` -- to build in the default mode
+`mvn jet:build` -- build a native binary in the default mode

-`mvn jet:run` -- to run just built benchmark
+`mvn jet:run` -- run the binary just built

-`mvn jet:profile` -- to collect the execution profile
+`mvn jet:profile` -- collect an execution profile

-`mvn jet:build` -- to rebuild the benchmark with the profile
+`mvn jet:build` -- re-build (PGO will be enabled automatically)

-`mvn jet:run` -- to run the benchmark with pgo enabled to enjoy 8x performance boost
+`mvn jet:run` -- run the benchmark again to observe the performance boost